gregcope/puppet/webPagetest/README.md

 * Send bug reports, money, gifts to <gregcope@gmail.com>, complaints to /dev/null, if it breaks you get to keep all the bits
 * Njoy!

-To get an EC instance up and running;
+To get an EC Server instance up and running;
 * lauch it (12.04 TLS)!
 * login (hint `ssh -i YOUR KEY.pm ubunut@${EC2InstancepublicIP}`)
 * run an update `sudo apt-get update`